oceanprotocol/docs/using-ocean-market/asset-hosting.md

 **Step 5 - Publish the asset using the generated link**

-Now, copy and paste the link in the Publish page in the Ocean Marketplace.
+Now, copy and paste the link into the Publish page in the Ocean Marketplace.

 ![Publish the file as an asset](images/hosting-services/azure-10.png)